Skip to content

 3. When checkpoint publication backlog rises, it indicates throughput or admission pressure before downstream execution has started.

-Execution DLQ Configuration (Queue-Async)
+Execution DLQ Configuration (Background Execution)

 properties